 There are several types of special appointments for non-degree students.
 These include:

-- Visiting Special Student - These are visiting students who are enrolled in a graduate degree program elsewhere and require proof of enrollment at Caltech, or who will be paid a salary through the Caltech payroll system.
-Special students are eligible for Caltech benefits as defined by their enrollment status (i.e., housing, health and dental insurance, etc.).
-Special Students who receive a salary will be billed for tuition and fees and tuition remission will apply for any student paid on a grant.
-Special students who do not receive a Caltech salary will be billed the minimum tuition and fees rate (rates vary each year, but are the equivalent to three units of tuition).
+- Visiting Special Student - These are visiting students who are in a current graduate degree program elsewhere and require proof of enrollment at Caltech, and/or who will be paid a stipend through the Caltech payroll system.
+Special students are eligible for Caltech benefits as defined by their enrollment status.
+Special Students who receive a stipend will be billed for tuition and fees and tuition remission will apply for any student paid on a grant.
+Special students who do not receive a Caltech stipend will be billed the minimum tuition and fees rate (rates vary each year, but are the equivalent to three units of tuition).
 Special student appointments are allowed for one year, renewable each year up to a maximum of three years.

-- Visiting Student Researcher - A Visiting Student Researcher (VSR) is not eligible to receive academic credit, cannot be paid a salary, and does not have an official "academic" standing at Caltech.
-They are also strongly urged to provide proof of insurance for the duration of the visit, since they are not eligible for Caltech health and dental benefits.
-VSR's can be reimbursed for research-related expenses (i.e., travel, equipment, etc.), but will not receive a salary through payroll.
+- Visiting Student Researcher - A Visiting Student Researcher (VSR) is not eligible to receive academic credit, cannot be paid a stipend, and does not have an official "academic" standing at Caltech.
+They are also strongly urged to provide proof of insurance for the duration of the visit, since they are not eligible for Caltech benefits.
+VSR's may be reimbursed for research-related expenses only (i.e., travel, equipment, etc.), but will not be eligible to receive a stipend through payroll.
 This status is limited to short-term visits of one year or less, with no extensions.